PPindel/engine-boost-garage/README.md

 ### Defect Tracking

+- Problem with empty space on the right side of the home page - tracked and fixed on 4th Oct 2022
+- Problem with a too big margin above Nissan370z picture on home page - tracked and fixed on 7th Oct 2022
+- Problem with displaying main div content of the home page for Opera browser - tracked and fixed on 7th Oct 2022
+- Problem with displaying Nissan370z picture and quote for mobile devices - tracked and fixed on 7th Oct 2022
+- Double </i> closing tags - tracked and fixed on 8th Oct 2022
+- Too big margin for footer section (all devices) - tracked and fixed on 12th Oct 2022
+- Duplicate ID in footer - tracked and fixed on 14th Oct 2022
+- Bug with map display in booking.html page, no scroll option removed - tracked and fixed on 14th Oct 2022

 ## Accessibility

 Accessibility testing is aimed to make sure that those with visual or physical disabilities can still browse your website.
 Some users have had strokes or accidents that make it difficult to use a mouse so they use keyboard keys to tab through sites.
-Others use screen readers that rely on HTML tags to help the user navigate quickly through the site to find information they want, others have color blindness or contrast issues.
+Others use screen readers that rely on HTML tags to help the user navigate quickly through the site to find the information they want, others have color blindness or contrast issues.
 It's the law to provide services
 Here's a [site](https://www.w3.org/WAI/fundamentals/accessibility-intro/#:~:text=Accessibility%20is%20Important%20for%20Individuals%2C%20Businesses%2C%20Society,-The%20Web%20is&text=That%20is%2C%20the%20accessibility%20barriers,older%20people) where you can learn more about accessibility and the internet.

 ### Lighthouse Audits